MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/conversational-ai-for-retail.md

 Contact centers are facing growing pressure to adapt digital experiences for delivery of enhanced multi-modal content.
 They must also minimize additional costs and improve operational efficiency.

-The Modernized Contact Center Conversational AI Solution Accelerator combines Microsoft Azure AI Cognitive Services and machine learning into a user-friendly platform.
-This enables you to create content once and deploy it simultaneously to multiple channels with a single click.
+The Conversational AI Accelerator combines Microsoft Azure AI cognitive services and machine learning into a user-friendly platform enabling you to create content once and deploy it simultaneously to multiple channels with a single click.

 Conversational AI drives customer interactions with human-like responses, collecting data from every interaction in a feedback loop for optimization.
 Rich analytics are served to a dashboard for valuable business insights.